 But the relationships between firms, suppliers and customers are changing.
 The relationships are not purely transactional any more.
 The industrial relationship was based on the idea that the supplier did something for the customer that relieved the customer for doing that herself.
 Today leading firms are moving from the relieving logic to an enabling logic.
 Here the supplier does something together with the customer that enables the customer do things that would not be possible without the relationship.

 The customers are not passive receivers and consumers of value but active contributors helping the providers to help them.
 Without the contribution of the customer, the value of the offering could not exist.
 Firm-customer relationships are not one-way but responsive interactions in which the parties “help each other to help each other”.
 Value creation is parallel and necessarily collaborative.

 Division of work is now very different from the sequential, industrial value chain.
-Actors come together to co-create in a parallel, creative manner.
+Actors come together to co-create in a parallel, interactive manner.
 Different actors participate differently in different times leading to each value creating situation being somewhat different and unknowable in advance.
 Thus it is not possible to take any organizational form, process or skill set as pre-given.
-Organizing and learning have to be ongoing, context specific, processes in time.
+It is about ongoing, context specific, processes in time.

-The move from the one-way and transactional business logics to interactive and relational logics changes the concept of management.
+The move from the one-way and transactional business logic to interactive and relational logic changes the concept of management.
 Organizational change or strategic direction are neither caused by chance nor the choices of managers, but by the very nature of interaction, relationships and collaboration between people in the value network.

 It is time to move away from thinking about an organization only as a system of predictive processes.
-Participation in complex, ongoing, responsive interaction is the key differentiator and success factor today.
+Efficient participation in complex, ongoing, responsive interaction is the key differentiator and number one success factor today.